 The Reformation Project

-The Reformation Project is a Bible-based, Christian non-profit organization that seeks to reform church teaching on sexual orientation and gender identity.
+The Reformation Project is a Bible-based, Christian non-profit organization that seeks to promote the inclusion of LGBT people by reforming church teaching on sexual orientation and gender identity.